Waltertpan/ELK_Stack_Project/README.md

 ![SR](Images/Setup_NSG_2.PNG)

-Add the rules above to allow SSH into jump box, SSH from from Jump Box to the virtual machines, and access of HTTP.
+Add the rules above to allow SSH into jump box, Jump Box to the virtual Netowrk, and access of HTTP.
 The crossed out section is your networks public IP.

 ### Set up Docker and Containers